JoostVoskuil/azure-devops-gitleaks/README.md

 Thanks to John Lokerse for providing feedback on this extension.

-## Arguments voor Version 2 of the Task
+## Arguments for Version 2 of the Task

 | Name | Description |
 | :-----|:------------ |